radfordwill/kiip/readme.txt

 ==  Changelog  ==

+= 3.1.6 =
+* easy to use shortcode buttons in the wordpress editor.
+* better fix for stylesheet moment container size problems.

 = 3.1.5 =
 * better fix for stylesheet moment container size problems.
 * heights are now set to 325px for widgets and shortcode container moments.